 These are all good indicators that your kitten may be ready to switch over to a cat diet.

-There are a plethora of opinions out there on what is best for your Bengal kitten.
+There are so many opinions out there on what is best for your Bengal kitten.
 The important thing is that you have the tools to determine for yourself what a good diet would be for your furry family member.

 What is on the ingredient list?
 Can your cat digest those ingredients?
 Is your cat getting the hydration it needs?
-Your cat’s diet should lead to them being in the best health possible, so stay alert for the key signs that their diet may be causing them distress.
+Your cat’s diet should lead to them being in the best health possible.
+Stay alert for the key signs that their diet may be causing them distress.
 As long as you are doing all of this, your cat has the best chance at a happy, healthy, long life.
+And you’ll never have to ask, what do Bengal cats eat, again.